OWASP/www-chapter-charlotte/index.md

 ## Chapter Meetings

-Stareted in 2015, we are the CLT area's chapter for OWASP Global.
+Started in 2015, we are the CLT area's chapter for OWASP Global.
 We typical meet the **2nd or 3rd Wednesday of each Month** our location is currently in a state of flux, but hope to have that squared away by **April 2020**

 We hold a Meet and Greet beginning at 7:00pm.
 Food and beverages are provided.